![]() The 1874 season |

 The rise of professionalism in St. Louis

 Discussions about whether or not St. Louis would have a professional club started shortly after Chicago announced it would be sponsoring a club in the National Association for the 1874 season.
 While no club was formed that season, the die was cast on September 22, 1874.
 "Last evening about fifty prominent, and some of them wealthy young men of the city, assembled in parlor No. 2 of the Southern Hotel for the purpose of organizing a St. Louis Professional Base Ball Club for next season."(1) The assembly selected Mr. Joseph P. Carr as chairman and W.C.
 Steigers as the secretary.
 Mr. Tobias put forth a resolution that a professional club be organized and stock sold to raise the money for the club.
 Mr. Overbeck amended that the initial capital stock be worth $10,000, in shares of $50 each, with no person owning more than ten shares.
 Both proposals were adopted.
 The Committee to solicit shares was composed of Mr. F. Williams, Mr. E.H.
 Tobias, Mr. Chris Overbeck, Mr. Wayman McCreery, Mr. Charles Bragg and Mr. Charles Fowle, with Carr and Steigers as ex-officio members.
 Articles of incorporation were to be drafted by Tobias, Williams and Col. O.F.
 Rice.
-By the end of the evening, $5,800 worth of shares had been sold.A week later, the group met again.
-J.B.C.
-Lucas, C.O.
-Bishop, W.C.
-Bragg, C.A.
-Fowl, and W. Darrow were appointed to draft articles of incorporation for the St. Louis Base Ball Association.
-The target was set at 400 shares, at $50 per share.
-Seven directors were elected for an intial one-year term, although the newpaper only identified six: Joe P. Carr, J.B.C.
-Lucas, William Medart, Charles H. Turner, W.C.
-Steigers and C.O.
-Bishop.(2) Tobias reported in his account of this meeting in 1896 that Thomas McNeary was among the attendees, although his presence was not indicated in the local papers at the time.
+By the end of the evening, $5,800 worth of shares had been sold.

-From these meetings came the professional St. Louis Brown Stockings, composed of imported professionals.
-By the middle of January 1875, the roster was set as George Bradley (p), Tom Miller (c), Herman Dehlman (1b), Joe Battin (2b), Bill Hague (3b), Dickey Pearce (ss), Ned Cuthbert (lf), Lip Pike (cf), Jack Chapman (rf), Frank Fleet (UT), and Charlie Waitt (UT).
-S. Mason Graffen, of the Olympics of Philadelphia, was signed as the manager of the club.
-None of these players had any prior connection with St. Louis.
 The lack of local players on the club has long been cited as one reason why the Red Stockings decided to join the professional ranks.
-However, the Brown Stockings may have pushed the club in a second manner as well.
-By the end of January, the Browns had targeted a location for their park for 1875 - a field behind the Franklin Avenue car stables.(4) If McNeary was involved as an investor in the club, he may have been hoping the team would choose to use Red Stockings Park.
-When they didn't, taking the Reds professional would provide the same revenue brought in by playing the other professional clubs as they came to St. Louis.
-From the perspective of the existing National Association clubs, having two professional clubs in St. Louis (plus the club in Chicago and the Keokuk Westerns, who wished to join the National Association in 1875) made trips west more lucrative for the Eastern clubs.
+However, the Brown Stockings may have pushed McNeary in a second manner as well.
+By the end of January, the Browns had targeted a location for their park for 1875 - a field behind the Franklin Avenue car stables.(4) If McNeary was involved as an investor in the club, he may have been hoping the team would choose to use his park, Red Stockings Park, bring with it the revenue from games with the visiing professinal clubs, such as the Boston Red Stockings.
+Taking the Reds professional would generate that same revenue.
+From the perspective of the existing National Association clubs, having two professional clubs in St. Louis (plus the club in Chicago and the Keokuk Westerns, who intended to join the National Association in 1875) made trips west more lucrative for the Eastern clubs.

 All of this made circumstances perfect for the Reds to go professional in the winter of 1875.
 After months of speculation, the club incorporated as a professional club in February with Thomas McNeary as president, Andy Blong as vice-president, and John McNeary as secretary.(4) The Red Stockings were admitted to the professional National Assocition on March 1, 1875, at the Association meeting in Philadelphia.
 Andy Blong represented the Reds at the meeting.
-The core players of the 1875 club were all from St. Louis except for one - Charlie Sweazy.
+The core players of the 1875 club were all from St. Louis except for one - Charlie Sweasy.
 Sweazy was signed in early April to play second base and be the team captain.
 He replaced Mulhall, who was widely reported to be the second baseman in previews of the club.
 Sweazy arrived in St. Louis in mid-April.
 Joe Blong, Packy Dillon, Dan Morgan, Billy Redmond and Trick McSorley remained from the original 1873 club, while Tom Oran and Art Croft joined the club in 1874.
 The final regular was Charlie Houtz, who was the first baseman with the Empire club in 1874.
 He was considered one of the rising stars in the St. Louis baseball scene.
 The tenth man was John Dillon, brother of Packy.

 The Reds pre-season lasted approximately one month, from their first game as a club on April 4 until their first scheduled Association game on May 1.
 There are box scores for four games during this month against amateur clubs in St. Louis, all four of which the Reds won.
 Opening Day was scheduled for May 1 against the Browns, but that game was rained out, as was one scheduled on May 3.
 The first game was ultimately played on May 4 against the St. Louis Brown Stockings.